pgilad/grunt-jade-usemin/README.md

 Each key value you specify here will be interpolated in the src paths that the plugin finds.
 For example if you add: `'#{env}': 'dist'` then all occurrences of `#{env}` in src paths will be replaced with `dist`.
 This gives you the power to change the paths according to different working environments.

-#### Uglify (will be deprecated in version 0.6.0 - old behavior)
-**Boolean** `Default: true`

-Please note this is now controlled in the `tasks` option.
-This will still be supported until version 0.6.0

-Whether grunt-contrib-uglify should be run on JS files as well as concat.
-Specifying false will only concat the src js that are found.
-Anything else will default to true, which will also uglify the js files.

 #### Gruntfile.js full example
 In your project's Gruntfile, add a section named `jadeUsemin` to the data object passed into `grunt.initConfig()`.